 As a major fashion capital of the world, there’s no better place than Paris to shop for designer duds.
-Whether you’re more of a classic Chanel and Louis Vuitton lover or you’re looking for more cutting-edge, young brands, Paris has multiple neighborhoods for luxury shopping.
+Whether you’re more of a classic Chanel and Louis Vuitton lover or you’re looking for more cutting-edge, young brands, designer shopping in Paris is beyond compare.

 If you’re planning to treat yourself to something extra special on your next trip to this fashionable city, then look no further than this comprehensive list!